TrossenRobotics/interbotix_xslocobots_docs/_sources/troubleshooting.rst

     .. group-tab:: ROS 1

-        The ROS 2 distribution and Create® 3 messages workspace must be sources first since the service is only available in ROS 2.
+        The ROS 2 distribution and Create® 3 messages workspace must be sourced first since the service is only available in ROS 2.

         .. code-block:: console